Kyberturvallisuuden-kurssi/Exercises/Week3/README.md

 ## Task 5

-Search Panoulu with shodan and return one IP address and internet address
+Search servers located in Oulu with shodan and return one IP address and hostname.

+It requires a login to use filters.
 ```

 ```